kim-company/avx/README.md

 To do so, we need to set some env variables, accomplished with `.
 DEBUG.fish` (check cocoa's link below if you shell is bash, or ask some LLM to translate the script 😉).
 To run the tests under the debugger, `lldb -- $ERLEXEC $CMD_ARGS test`.

+Usually I either let the test crash and then `bt` to have an overview of the stack, `f <frame number>` to select the frame I want to inspect, the `v <variable name>` to check the contents of the variable.
+Otherwise put a breakpoint with `br s -l <line number> -f libav.c`.

 ## Performance
 Nothing serious in here for now, but to give an idea:
 - M2 pro